aadnk/HtmlParserVB6/Readme.txt

 PROBLEMS WITH ZIP

-If you experience problems with opening the files in the ZIP, please download and install GIT and clone this public repository (with CORE.AUTOCRLF set to TRUE).
-This means setting "Checkout Windows-style, commit Unix-style line endings" in the installer:
+If you experience problems with opening the files in the ZIP, please download and install GIT and clone this public repository.

-You can also set this setting manually in git bash:

-	git config --global core.autocrlf true

 To clone (copy) this repository into a local directory, execute the following: